-Many components make up physical therapy, including active and passive exercises, ultrasound, massage therapy, laser therapy and more.
+Many components make up physical therapy, including active and passive exercises, ultrasound, massage therapy, Cold Laser Therapy and more.
 It is a tool that people of all ages and abilities have used for many years, and it can help provide patients with a better quality of life.
 However, many people shy away from physical therapy because they have misconceptions about what the experience will be like.
 Here are some debunked myths about physical therapy that help persuade you to consider this as a viable part of your health routine.

 Myth 1: It’s Going to be Painful